Blitzen/Angular-Chronicle/README.md

 An undo/redo service for AngularJS.

-Note: Since the current version is not yet at 1.x.x, there is the chanche of API changes that could fundamentally wreck certain functionality.
+Note: Since the current version is not yet at 1.x.x, there is the chance of API changes that could fundamentally wreck certain functionality.
 Use this beta at your own risk.

 ## **Installation**